 The March Hare: There isn't any.
 And you're too young.

-Alice: Then it wasn't very kind of you to offer it!
+Alice: Then it wasn't very nice of you to offer it.

-The March Hare: It wasn't very kind of YOU to sit down without an invitation!
-This is a PRIVATE soirée...
+The March Hare: It wasn't very nice of *you* to sit down without an invitation!
+This is a *private* soirée.

-Alice: Well, I know it wasn't polite to barge in when I know I wasn't invited.
-But the table was laid out for a great many people.
+Alice: Well, I suppose I shouldn't have just barged in when I know I wasn't invited.
+But the table was laid out for a lot of people.